-The adventure starts with a short flight to Lukla after you depart to Kathmandu with the permit and then heading higher to the nice villages of Namche-Thyangboche-Pheriche, visiting monasteries and interesting Sherpa cultures of Buddhist religion along there lifestyles.
-Then we trek first towards Everest Base Camp, Kalapathar then goes Chhukung valley and start climbing or expedition.
-For climbing this peak, it does not compulsory to have a formal climbing training or well-experienced climbing training.
-Any trekkers with good physical health can easily do it successfully.
+The adventure starts with a short flight to Lukla after you depart to Kathmandu with the permit and then heading higher to the nice villages of Namche-Thyangboche-Pheriche, visiting monasteries and interesting Sherpa cultures of Buddhist religion along their lifestyles.
+Then we trek first towards Everest Base Camp, Kalapathar then goes Chhukung valley and start climbing or an expedition.
+For climbing this peak, it does not compulsory to have formal climbing training or well-experienced climbing training.
+Any trekker with good physical health can easily do it successfully.
 This fabulous adventure includes the visit to Everest Base Camp & Kalapatthar before the climb, allowing proper acclimatization, with enough rest days for practice.

 For a successful expedition to the summit, climbers should have good mountaineering skills.
 Normally, the Autumn & Spring season is the best time for climbing this peak but we at Nepal Trek Adventure arrange customized Nepal peak climbing service as per mountaineers' wish and holiday schedule.